if-web-dev/Openclassrooms-Project-05-Blog-POO-MVC/README.md

 ## To start

-This project was developed with PHP 7.4, it integrates the bootstrap, jquery, datatables and fontawesome libraries.
+This project was developed with PHP 8.1, it integrates the bootstrap, jquery, datatables and fontawesome libraries.

 ### Requirements

-- A machine with at least PHP 7.4.
+- A machine with at least PHP 8.1.
 - A software such as wamp, mamp or other to open a local server to use PHP.
+- Composer

 ### Installation